gxxzvb1005-creator/ai-dental-clinic-system/AI-Dental-Clinic-System/README.md/README.md

 ### 2. 📅 Booking Agent
 **Files:** `booking-get-available-slots.json` + `booking-create-appointment.json`

-Handles the full booking flow in two stages:

 **Stage 1 — Get Available Slots**
-- Checks `clinic_exceptions` table for holidays or clinic closures on that date
+- Checks `clinic_exceptions` for holidays or closures
-- Checks `clinic_schedule` table to verify if the day is active (not a day off)
+- Verifies the day is active in `clinic_schedule`
-- Fetches all existing appointments for that date from Supabase
+- Fetches all existing appointments for that date
 - Runs a JavaScript algorithm to calculate all **free time gaps** between bookings
 - Returns available slots to the AI agent
 **Stage 2 — Create Appointment**
 - Parses the customer's booking data (name, phone, email, date, time, service)
-- Validates the requested date against exceptions and schedule
+- Validates date against exceptions and schedule
-- Uses an **AI sub-agent** to fuzzy-match the service name (e.g., "teeth cleaning" → "تنظيف الأسنان")
+- Uses an **AI sub-agent** to fuzzy-match the service name
-- Calculates `end_time` based on service duration fetched from Supabase
+- Calculates `end_time` based on service duration from Supabase
-- Validates requested time is within clinic working hours
+- Validates requested time is within working hours
-- Checks for **slot conflicts** — ensures no double booking
+- Checks for **slot conflicts** before writing
-- Creates the appointment in **Supabase** and syncs it to **Notion** in real time
+- Creates the appointment in **Supabase** → syncs to **Notion**
 ---

 ### 3. ✏️ Update Agent
 **Files:** `booking-update-simple.json` + `booking-update-critical.json`

-Handles two types of updates with different logic:

-**Simple Update** — name or phone number changes only
+**Simple Update** — name or phone number only
 - Loops over all requested field changes
-- Updates Supabase and syncs the change to the Notion dashboard **Critical Update** — appointment rescheduling or service change
+- Updates Supabase and syncs to Notion
+**Critical Update** — rescheduling or service change
-- Verifies the patient exists in the system using their phone number
+- Verifies patient exists by phone number
-- Checks the new requested date against exceptions and clinic schedule
+- Checks new date against exceptions and schedule
-- Uses an AI sub-agent to validate the requested service exists
+- AI sub-agent validates the requested service
-- Recalculates end time based on new service duration
+- Recalculates `end_time` based on new service duration
-- Validates the new time slot is within working hours
+- Validates new time slot is within working hours
-- Checks for conflicts before committing the update
+- Conflict check before committing
-- Updates both **Supabase** and **Notion** atomically
+- Updates **Supabase** and **Notion** atomically
 ---

 ### 4. 💬 General Info Agent
 **File:** `ai-main-router.json` (General branch)

-Answers any clinic-related question by querying:
+Answers clinic-related questions by querying:
-- `clinic_information` table — location, working hours, general details
+- `clinic_information` — location, working hours, general details
-- `services` table — service list, descriptions, pricing Also handles personal appointment lookups — if a patient asks "when is my appointment?", the agent asks for their phone number and queries `appointments` directly.
+- `services` — service list, descriptions, pricing Also handles personal appointment lookups when a patient asks "when is my appointment?"

 ---